-Pathogenic variants are detected by sequencing analysis of the CLTC gene.
+The recurrent pathogenic variant c.607C>T is detected by sequencing analysis of the PACS1 gene.

 Possible molecular diagnostic approaches to confirm the diagnosis in a proband include:

-- or performing exome sequencing, if multiple differential diagnosis exist.
+- performing a multi-gene panel, which includes PACS1, or performing exome sequencing, if multiple differential diagnosis exist.

-Parents’ clinical evaluation and targeted genetic testing of the identified variant in the CLTC gene is recommended to verify if the pathogenic variant identified in the proband was inherited or occurred de novo.
+Parents’ clinical evaluation and targeted genetic testing of identified variants (also the c.607C>T mutation) in the PACS1 gene is recommended to verify if the pathogenic variant identified in the proband was inherited or occurred de novo.